Storytelling Matters!

 - You own ‘the presentation wall’ – there is no border

-- Choose font and font color(s) for presentation
+- Choose font and font color(s) for the presentation

 - Choose white